 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Médecins sans frontières's score of 26 is higher than 52% of the industry.
+Médecins sans frontières's score of 26 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents